AbhinayaTanniru/my2-Tanniru/README.md

 | Hockey    | Hockey requires precise hand-eye coordination and balance, which can improve overall motor skills.     | 4 - 5 hours   |

+---

+# Dr. APJ Abdul Kalam quotes
+   > "Dream, dream, dream.
+Dreams transform into thoughts and thoughts result in action."
+   >  *Dr. APJ Abdul Kalam*

+   > "You have to dream before your dreams can come true."
+   >  *Dr. APJ Abdul Kalam*